eshaank1/chat/chatroom.md

     // Retrieve and display chat messages initially and every few seconds displayChat();
     setInterval(displayChat, 2000); // Update the chat every 2 seconds
+    // Scroll to the bottom of the chatbox initially scrollToBottom();
     </script>
     </body>
 </html>